CoreKeeperMods/Getting-Started/documentation/Getting-The-Assets-In-Unity.md

 Open the project with Unity version `2020.3.25f1` and wait for it to load.
 This can take a while.

-Close Unity after it's done loading and the editor is shown.

-## Step 5: Removing duplicate assemblies
+## Step 5: Adding Script Assemblies

 Find the temp folder in where you placed the MonoScripts from earlier.
-Copy paste all contents from the script **EXCEPT** the following: (Generated assemblies which include `.Generated` in the file, all unity assemblies which start with `Unity.` (errors will occur due to duplicate assemblies if these are pasted in), and 'Assembly-CSharp') back into `Assets/MonoScript`
+Copy paste all contents from the script **EXCEPT** the following:
+- Generated assemblies which include `.Generated` in the file
+- All Unity assemblies which start with `Unity.` (errors will occur due to duplicate assemblies if these are pasted in)
+- `Assembly-CSharp`)

+back into `Assets/MonoScript`.

+Look into the instructions in `# Utilities-and-helpful-tools` to fix the missing script references.

 ## Step 6: Restart Unity